 What I have really noted is that so many of these quality French scarves are art pieces in their own rights.
-Take our image at the top of this post of an abstract painting of Paris, or the choice from our shop here to the right.
+Take our image at the top of this post of a tartan poodles, or the choice from our shop here to the right.
 We have found French scarves that showcase most of the art movements of the century: expressionism, art nouveau, cubism, art deco, surrealism, abstract expressionism, contemporary modern and more.

 6. Fashion Statement

 Consider Audery Hepburn, or even Thelma and Louise, certainly a scarf is a must if you own a convertible.
 Besides looking great, it keeps the hair out of your eyes.
 I personally prefer scarves over jewellery, not just for making a statement (or even an understatement) but because of the ability to compliment or enhance my clothes.
 A favourite is an all black outfit, or LBD, and a bright dramatic statement scarf.
 It’s not only an easy way to dress up an outfit, but can also help start conversations.

 7. Feel French

 You may not wish to feel French, but if you love a French silk scarf then it is likely you love, at least the idea of, France.
 There truly is something about wearing a silk scarf that makes one feel, just that little bit more, French.
 The style, the feel, the drape, that ‘je ne sais quoi’ (I don’t know what) that just lifts the spirit.